Manufacturing work typically requires a lot of employees to be working on an assembly line.

 Similar to blue, pink also gives people a sense of tranquility.

 From easing muscle tension to providing an environment to facilitate rest and relaxation, pink can truly influence an individual’s emotions.
-These types of reactions to color could prove to be extremely beneficial, especially in a manufacturing environment.

 What Colors Should Be Avoided in the Workplace?